sequencemedia/react-router-pagination/README.md

 </ul>
 ```

-(The default `match` object creates default routes.
+(The default `match` object creates default route paths.
 You probably don't want that.)

 ### About `totalPages`